CpanelInc/ea-podman/DESIGN.md

    * in the `ports` example above this would be something like 10001, 10002, 10003
    * the end result would be -p `10001:8080 -p 10002:10002 10003:4200` (the `0` means use the hosts port for th econtainer too)
 3. If `ea-podman-local-dir-setup` needs files it is suggested to keep them in `ea-podman-local-dir-setup.skel` and have your script operate on those.
+4. `ea-podman-local-dir-upgrade <CONTAINERS-HOST-PATH> <PKG-VERSION-OF-CONTAINER> <PKG-VERSION-ON-THE-SYSTEM-ATM> [PORT [,PORT, PORT, …]]
+5. If `ea-podman-local-dir-upgrade` needs files beyond what setup has it is suggested to keep them in `ea-podman-local-dir-upgrade.skel` and have your script operate on those.

 #### Updating